leangjia/blender_docs/manual/modeling/modifiers/generate/solidify.rst

       - On 1.0 , the weights are ignored and the *Thickness* value is used for every vertex.

    Flat Faces :guilabel:`Complex Mode`
-      Make faces use the minimal vertex weight assigned to their vertices to ensure that new faces remain parallel to their original ones.
+      Use the minimal vertex weight assigned to the vertices of a face to make sure that new faces stays parallel to their original ones.
 This is slow, so disable it when it is not needed.

 Normals